 After the Election, Part 2

-The 1878 Quebec provincial election resulted in numerous cartoon depictions of the vanquished and the victor (see also page 40).
+The 1878 Quebec provincial election resulted in numerous cartoon depictions of the vanquished and the victor (see here).
 This one, from the Canadian Illustrated News, is by J. W. Bengough of Montréal.

 The required length of residence in the province was six months in British Columbia and 12 months everywhere else; for particular ridings, the provisions ranged from one month to 12 months.
 Ontario, the most urbanized of the provinces, added a specific provision with regard to cities and towns, where changes of domicile were extremely common.
 The residency requirement was 12 months in the province, three months in the town in question and one month in the riding.
 These provisions tightened restrictions on urban electors, who often moved in pursuit of work, without penalizing them too harshly.

 Before 1920, only two provinces changed their residency requirements.
 In 1907, New Brunswick halved it, from 12 months to six.
 The same year, Ontario relaxed its 12-month residency requirement to include residence anywhere in the country, though the additional residency requirements for urban areas remained in place.
 A few provinces accepted the fact that some individuals (loggers, sailors, students) were occasionally or temporarily absent from their usual residence to carry on their occupation or attend an educational establishment.
 In 1900, the federal government decreed that military personnel and war correspondents did not lose the right to vote because of absence for reasons of active duty.
 The measure, which affected all provinces, was adopted to accommodate Canadians serving in the Boer War in South Africa.
 When the war ended two years later, the privilege granted to Canadian servicemen remained in place.